ClearHealth

-ClearHealth is an open-source practice management (PM) and electronic medical records (EMR/EHR/PHR) system available under the GNU General Public License.

-ClearHealth has been acquired and the public source code repository has not received updates since 2013.
+ClearHealth was previously an open-source practice management (PM) and electronic medical records (EMR/EHR/PHR) system available under the GNU General Public License.
+However, ClearHealth has been acquired by Optum Inc and the public source code repository has not received updates since 2013.

 It has received attention as a possible open-source option for FQHC and CHC sites.

 History

 ClearHealth began when the core developers of several other open source healthcare software systems including OpenEMR and FreeMed.

 In 2006, the Tides Foundation provided a grant which funded the development of a set of feature additions to support the specialized needs of Federally Qualified Health Centers (FQHC) and other CHC/RNC facilities.

 Written in the PHP language and capable of running on most server configurations, Windows, Linux or macOS, under Apache and MySQL (LAMP).

-Amongst several open source solutions for the healthcare industry, the California Healthcare Foundation identified ClearHealth specifically as a viable solution based on its evaluation of sites and support in its Open Source Primer on healthcare software.
+Amongst several open source services for the healthcare industry, the California Healthcare Foundation identified ClearHealth specifically as a viable service based on its evaluation of sites and support in its Open Source Primer on healthcare software.